AristurtleHu/Pintos/src/proj1.md

 > **C1:** Copy here the declaration of each new or changed `struct` or struct member, global or static variable, `typedef`, or enumeration.
 Identify the purpose of each in 25 words or less.

 Add to thread.c:

-`typedef int32_t fixed_t`, This defines a new type fixed_t as a 32-bit signed integer (int32_t).
+- `typedef int32_t fixed_t`, This defines a new type fixed_t as a 32-bit signed integer (int32_t).

-`fixed_t load_avg`, It reflects the overall system load and is used to adjust recent_cpu values for all threads.
+- `fixed_t load_avg`, It reflects the overall system load and is used to adjust recent_cpu values for all threads.

 Add to struct thread:

-`fixed_t recent_cpu` tracks how much CPU time a thread has used "recently".
+- `fixed_t recent_cpu` tracks how much CPU time a thread has used "recently".

-`int nice`, It is a user-controllable parameter that influences thread priority.
+- `int nice`, It is a user-controllable parameter that influences thread priority.

 ### Algorithms

 > **C2:** Suppose threads A, B, and C have nice values 0, 1, and 2.
 Each has a `recent_cpu` value of 0.
 Fill in the table below showing the scheduling decision and the priority and `recent_cpu` values for each thread after each given number of timer ticks:

-*Fill in the table.*

 | Timer Ticks | recent_cpu A | recent_cpu B | recent_cpu C | Priority A | Priority B | Priority C | Thread to Run |
 | ----------- | ------------ | ------------ | ------------ | ---------- | ---------- | ---------- | ------------- |